-Health Insurance Options Abroad
+International Health Insurance Options for Expatriates

-In many developed countries around the world, provided you have a work permit and are gainfully employed, you make monthly contributions to the national health care system and are automatically covered.
+In many developed countries around the world, provided you have a work permit and are employed, you make monthly contributions to the national health care system and are automatically covered.
 This health coverage provides free or low-cost health services, including hospitalization, emergency room visits, and dental and vision care.
 In countries where the public health system is poor or nonexistent, many employers provide private health insurance for their employees.
 Unless your employee or student health policy is effective right away, you might want to consider traveler’s health insurance for the first few weeks or months of your stay abroad to make sure that you are covered.

 If you are not eligible for employee coverage, or the public health care system, you might have to consider travel health insurance from the United States, if you want to be insured while overseas.
 Insurance companies offer a wide variety of health coverage plans.
 If you don’t plan on spending a very long time abroad, you might be okay without any coverage and simply pay for public care as necessary.
-In many countries the cost of treatment at a public clinic or hospital is very cheap, even for patients who have to pay out-of-pocket.
+In many countries, the cost of treatment at a public clinic or hospital is very cheap, even for patients who have to pay out-of-pocket.

-If you decide to get travel health insurance in the United States before your departure, it is a good idea to compare different types of coverage and prices to select a policy that best meets your needs.
+If you decide to purchase travel health insurance in the United States before your departure, it is a good idea to compare different types of coverage and prices to select a policy that best meets your needs.
 Find out all the details and take the time to read the contract and fine print.
 If in doubt, call the company before signing up and make sure that all your questions are answered.
 Ask about how to proceed in case of hospitalization or the need for emergency evacuation.
 If you are moving overseas with your family and decide to get travel health insurance in the United States, you can sign up for a family plan, which is much cheaper than individual coverage of family members.

-Most travel insurance policies only reimburse travelers for medical expenses after they return home, but some companies will arrange for direct payment of medical treatment or hospitalization, if you contact their emergency service by phone before your treatment or hospital visit.
-This would be useful if you plan to live abroad, since you won’t have to front the expenses.
+insurance policies only reimburse travelers for medical expenses after they return home, but some companies will arrange for direct payment of medical treatment or hospitalization if you contact their emergency service by phone before your treatment or hospital visit.
+This would be useful if you plan to live abroad since you won’t have to front the expenses.
 But even if you will only be reimbursed for medical expenses after your return home, you should still notify the insurance company as soon as possible.
 If you have medical bills you need reimbursed, make sure that you fulfill all the requirements for filing a claim, such as mailing in receipts for medical treatment and medication.
 If you are moving to a country with few health threats, you might want to consider a policy that only covers medical emergencies.
 On the other hand, if you are planning to live in a tropical or developing country, where there are often many infectious diseases, you might want to get coverage that includes doctor’s visits and medication, in addition to medical emergencies.